even13/CV/README.md

 ## Hobbies and Interests

 I enjoy choir singing, classical singing and reading fantasy novels.
 I am passionate about the natural world and I love natural history museums (museums in general, too).

-## Extra stuff

-- I speak French and English.
+I speak French and English.
-- In my previous role I travelled around the world to gather and produce 3D scans of vertebrate skulls.
+In my previous role I travelled around the world to gather and produce 3D scans of vertebrate skulls.
 I'm sure there's an example of that [somewhere](https://www.goswamilab.com/single-post/2018/09/05/A-Megaptera-Mission-Recipe-for-scanning-a-humpback-whale-skull) on the internet.